-Before we get into the body of your email, let’s make sure you get your subject line right.
-Because let’s face it, your subject line determines whether your message gets opened in the first place.
+Before we get into the body of your email, it’s important to get your subject line right.
+Because let’s face it, your subject line determines whether your message gets opened or not in the first place.

 In an email template study, we found that the most successful emails had subject lines between 1-5 words.

 This shows that concise subject lines are not only good for email etiquette but also increase the chances of getting an open and reply.

 Also, always keep mobile users in mind and never exceed 50 characters or 7 words in your subject line.
 This will ensure that recipients can view the full subject line in their inbox.